Which international destinations are reopening to tourists?

 Aruba

-Aruba is planning to open its doors to travelers once again at some point between June 15 and July 1.
+Aruba will slowly reopen to tourists between June 15 and July 10.

-However, the visitor's bureau for the Caribbean island, which has reported just over 100 confirmed coronavirus cases, says this "tentative" date may change if Aruba opts to "consider additional precautionary measures as needed."

-Although there's no mention of any Covid-19 testing requirements for arrivals, tourists will be required to undergo temperature checks on arrival.
+Visitors from nearby Caribbean islands Curacao and Bonaire will be permitted to enter first, followed by travelers from Canada and Europe on July 1.

+Tourists from the United States will be allowed to visit from July 10.

+However, the cost of the test, which must be paid for in advance, is the responsibility of the traveler.

+The island has also introduced mandatory insurance coverage, the Aruba Visitors Insurance, which will cover any expenses if visitors test positive for the virus during their trip.

-While nonessential businesses including shopping malls, cinemas, beauty salons and outdoor restaurants were allowed to reopen on May 25, the island country's 10 p.m. to 5 a.m. curfew remains in place.
+Nonessential businesses including shopping malls, cinemas, beauty salons and outdoor restaurants were allowed to reopen on May 25, while the island country's 10 p.m. to 5 a.m. curfew was completely lifted earlier this month.

-This means such establishments are required to close by 10 p.m. every day.
+Restaurants with indoor seating have now been allowed to reopen, although diners must leave before 10 p.m., along with spas, and saunas.

 In addition, the department of Public Health has introduced the "Aruba Health & Happiness Code," a mandatory cleaning and hygiene certification program for all businesses related to tourism in the country.